"A Letter by _____"

 Social media, other websites, podcasts, streaming of any kind, content platforms, online articles, internet radio, wikis, forums, digital photos/videos/screenshots, online publications or magazines, blogs, online news or digital newspapers, messaging apps, group texts or other smartphone communications, so on and so forth.
 Maybe a bit of overkill, but you get the point.

 It's a process though.
 I am still only now coming to grips with just how flawed I really am, and just how many mistakes I've made and continue to make.
 I have already managed to do so much wrong in my life, which has caused me to struggle with feelings of guilt, shame, and regret.
 But the idea of repentance for my sins and mistakes has helped me find renewed hope in a world that can seem overbearing at times.
-1 John 1:9 says, "If we confess our sins, he is faithful and just and will forgive us".
+1 John 1:9 says, "If we confess our sins, He is faithful and just and will forgive us".
 This is just one of many passages from the Bible that is helping me navigate the current chapter of my life.
 Maybe it can help you too.

 God bless you all, and thank you for your support.